 Terminology in OECD Test Guidelines to designate what is tested

 In June 2013, the Joint Meeting agreed that where possible, a more consistent use of the term “test chemical” describing what is being tested should now be applied in new and updated Test Guidelines.
 However, it is important to note that previously adopted OECD Test Guidelines will still use the terms "test item", "test compound", "test substance" or other similar term to describe what is being tested.”

 The intention of this proposal is not to provide a new definition of the term “chemical(s)”, but rather to be consistent with the UN definition of it when applicable, i.e. in Test Guidelines that make reference to the UN GHS for Classification and Labelling where “chemical” means “substance and mixture”.

-Development of Test Guidelines for in vitro methods is increasing.
-For most of these in vitro test methods, a MTA is required with respect to the cell line or other proprietary components of the test method.
-A MTA is generally signed between a provider and a recipient/user.
-It may include a number of terms and conditions.
+For most in vitro test methods in OECD Test Guidelines, a MTA is required with respect to the cell line or other proprietary components of the test method.
+A MTA is generally signed between a Provider and a Recipient/user.
+It is used to document the transfer of protected materials and may include a number of terms and conditions.

-MTAs may be necessary to obtain components to conduct testing according to some Test Guidelines; however, they should not include terms or conditions that would prevent or limit availability of cell lines or other components of these Test Guidelines.
+MTAs may be necessary to obtain components to conduct testing according to some Test Guidelines; however, they should not include terms or conditions that would prevent or limit availability of cell lines or other components of these Test Guidelines for purposes outlined below.
 It is essential that the MTAs:

 Disclaimer: Any MTA is an agreement between the cell bank (provider) owning the biological materials concerned and the recipient of such materials.
 Therefore, the OECD shall have no responsibility.